 Because All is God and God is All, the “god” of pantheism is an impersonal one.
 (There are variations that leave room for a personal god of sorts, but these would be considered panentheism—God is the universe and yet … something beyond, as well.
 Let’s consider panentheism a mix between pantheism and monotheism and sort it out later when considering the monotheistic options.)
 The god of pantheism is impersonal because, well, All is not personal.
 A rock is not personal in the sense of having awareness, an individual experience, a sense of self, an “ego” as it were.
 So if the rock is just as much “god” as I am by virtue of its having existence, then the “god” of pantheism cannot be personal.

 But I rule out the god of pantheism in all its various flavours, ancient and modern, on the basis of its impersonal nature.
 “God is All, and All is God,” is exactly synonymous with the statement, “All is All, and All is All.”
 Practically, we are no further ahead with this kind of “god” than with atheism.
 What difference does it make that all is all?
 Who cares that the universe is the universe?
 This may give us a warm, fuzzy feeling of spirituality of some sort, but it gives us no explanations at all.
 With pantheism, we are left with no causes for the universe if the universe had a beginning as science tells us.
 “All” could not cause and create itself.
 “All” still cannot pop into existence out of nothing just by calling it “god.”
 If science has any value at all, if the law of cause and effect (the basis of science) is fact, then pantheism leaves us with no more explanation than pure, raw, materialistic naturalism.
-We are no “forrader.”
+We are no “forrader” if “god” is impersonal.
+An impersonal God could not will a universe into existence.
+Purpose implies personhood; intent implies intelligence; meaning implies mind.
 The only out for the pantheist is to deny the science that tells us the universe had a beginning and that what begins must have a cause.
+Reality is not what it appears.
 (Again, “All is illusion.”)

 And consciousness is a problem that any denial of a personal God leaves unanswered.
-If the cause behind the universe is not personal—not conscious in our usual understanding of “conscious”—why are we?
+If the cause behind the universe is not personal—not conscious or self-aware—why are we?
 What possible explanation for consciousness can there be if there is no consciousness back of the universe?

 Materialistic naturalism tells us that our awareness is really just matter experiencing itself somehow (we’re not sure how), and the common New Age teaching (the most popular version of pantheism in my culture) would agree.
 Pantheism then goes further and teaches that our matter needs to let go of its experience of itself.
 The goal is to empty the mind—to decrease self-awareness, to lose the sense of self, to blur the ego into the great, amorphous mass of … All.

-And then some attempt to account for consciousness is made by flipping definitions on their heads.
-The pantheist will acknowledge a universal “consciousness,” but what we would normally call unconsciousness, the pantheist calls “consciousness.”
-To become more “conscious” is to become less aware.
-The rock is the ultimate example of “consciousness.”
+This line of thinking, if taken to its logical conclusion, would teach us that a rock (or any other inanimate object) is the ultimate example of being.
 By virtue of its unawareness.
 I reject any belief system that teaches me to think that becoming a rock would be a promotion.
 The old idea of my individual cup of water becoming more its true self by being poured back into the ocean is simply fallacious.
 “I” will have ceased to exist when “I” no longer know myself as myself.
 If I become god by becoming “one with the universe,” by losing all awareness, “I” will have ceased to exist.
+There would be only “All” and no “I” at all if “I” is not somehow differentiated from “All.”
 There’s no explanation for the beginning.
 And there’s no hope in the ending.
 And there’s just no evidence for its truth.
 There’s no good reason to accept pantheism—other than that it sounds pretty and poetical.
 (And it gives the illusion of perfect autonomy.)
 But no evidence-based reasons, I mean.

-So that brings us to monotheism as our last option—the idea that one, ultimate, eternal, self-existent, self-aware, intelligent, personal reality is responsible for all the rest of reality.
+So that brings us to monotheism as our last option—the idea that one, separate, ultimate, eternal, self-existent, self-aware, wilful, intelligent, personal reality is responsible for all the rest of reality.

 Why is this option so hard for humanity to swallow?
 I think one emotional objection to the idea is that it’s too obvious!
 We look at ourselves as unique individuals—as selves with an awareness of self—and think God can’t possibly be of the same nature—that God can’t possibly be a unique individual self with an awareness of self.
 It seems too childish, too predictable, too prosaic.
-Too much like something we would come up with by just looking around at reality and ourselves and our own consciousness (consciousness in the proper sense, I mean.
-Not “consciousness” as defined as its opposite.).
+Too much like something we would come up with by just looking around at reality and ourselves and our own experiences.

 Are we made in God’s image, or did we make God in our image?
 The latter is the accusation directed toward those who give in to the obvious and accept the reality of a personal God.